pacmacro/pm-server-spring/README.md

 Java & Spring Boot server for relaying information between devices for the game PacMacro.

 The newest stable version of the server is running at [Heroku](http://pacmacro.herokuapp.com/).
+The Docker image is located at [pacmacro/pm-server](https://hub.docker.com/r/pacmacro/pm-server/).

 ## Setup (Manual/Development)